In this article:

 Black pepper and cayenne pepper are utilized to provide heat to some degree.
 However, they are not equally pungent and have widely different flavors.

-Does cayenne pepper essential oil provide relief to patients with arthritis?
+Can cayenne pepper essential oil provide relief from arthritis?

 Cayenne pepper essential oil does contain capsaicin, which has an analgesic effect.
 This can provide short-term relief from arthritis pain by interfering with pain signals.